mward7/NIEM.github.io/training/iepd-developer/map-and-model/index.md

 1. The **NIEM Element Path** is the path of the NIEM element within the NIEM model.
 Join the tree elements together to make the path and enter that in the column.<br>![Element Path](assets/mappingfinal.png "Element Path")

-2. With the information you have now, you can begin the schema [build and validate](/reference/iepd/lifecycle/build-and-validate "Build and Validate") process.
+2. With the information you have now, you can begin the schema [Build and Validate](/training/iepd-developer/build-and-validate/ "Build and Validate") process.

 ### Model Searching Tips